MichaelHDesigns/Hodl-Cash/CONTRIBUTING.md

 If a particular commit references another issue, please add the reference.
 For
 example: `refs #1234` or `fixes #4321`.
-Using the `fixes` or `closes` keywords will cause the corresponding issue to be closed when the pull request is merged.
+Using the `fixes` or `closes` keywords will cause the corresponding issue to be closed when the pull request is hodlcashd.

 Commit messages should never contain any `@` mentions.